MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. In the Azure portal, search for and select `Deploy a custom template`.

-1. If a banner appears at the top of the page promoting Deployment Stacks, disregard it.

 1. On the **Custom deployment** blade, notice there is the ability to use a **Quickstart template**.
 There are many built-in templates as shown in the drop-down menu.

 1. Instead of using a Quickstart, select **Build your own template in the editor**.